erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/les_misérables.md

   Act II - The rebellion failed, the battle ended.
 The world did not seem to be changed.
 Wirh the care of Cosette, Marius recovered day by day, but he did not know who saved him.
 Before the wedding of Cosette and Marius, Thénardier came uninvited, and Marius knew that the savior was Jean Valjean.
 He immediately rushed to Jean Valjean's residence, but Jean Valjean was dying.
 Finally, accompanied by his relatives, Valjean left the world...(wikipedia, 2021)"

 transition: |
-  "The musical \"Les Miserables\" has been translated into 22 languages so far.
+  The musical \"Les Miserables\" has been translated into 22 languages so far.
 It was once selected by the BBC as "Number One Essential Musicals" (the most indispensable musical in the hearts of the audience).
 It has been performed continuously for more than 30 years, making it the longest-running musical in the West End of London (RedScarf, 2021).
-  Let's look at some details about its successful premiere..."
+  Let's look at some details about its successful premiere...

 performance-date: "1980"
 performance-country: "France"